Combat effectiveness: Leadership

 Effective leaders reinforce the chain of command and are required to possess the fast decision-making skills necessary especially in high pressure environments both on the battlefield and in training.
 Effective military leadership requires leaders to maintain considerations such as the material welfare of their troops and they are expected to overcome obstacles and utilise their strengths.
 A member of the Holy Roman Imperial Forces, Gerat Barry, states in a 1634 military manual that some attributes of a commander include extensive military experience, courage, skill, authority and empathy.

 During World War I, German intelligence noted the difference between two British platoons in a German raid on the Royal Irish Rifles in 1916 wherein one platoon performed better than the other.
 The better platoon was led by British officer Lieutenant Hill who inspired his troops to continue fighting while the other platoon which had less leadership surrendered.
 In 1914, a medical officer named William Tyrrell noted that many soldiers experienced mental breakdowns after their officer experienced one.
 In World War II, General George C. Marshall prepared the U.S. Army for modern war by managing the organisational aspect of the Army including improving the Army's relations with their affiliates and improving its organisational efficiency.
 During the English Civil War in 1642, military leaders such as Cromwell, Fairfax and Lambert held moral authority over their troops who had confidence in their leadership and were highly motivated and prepared for battle.
 By 1648, the New Model Army had high combat effectiveness and military expertise.

+A 2025 study by Jason Lyall and Yuri Zhukov found that violence and intimidation of one's own troops to force reluctant soldiers to fight was likely to harm combat effectiveness.